-On June 2, 2022, the U.S. Institute of Peace together with The VII Foundation will open “Imagine: Reflections on Peace,” a multimedia exhibit that explores the themes and challenges of peacebuilding through an immersive look at societies that suffered — and survived — violent conflict.
-Using historical photos, texts, video profiles and interactive opportunities, the Imagine exhibit brings visitors face-to-face with the realities of violent conflict and asks the question: “Why is it so difficult to make a good peace when it is so easy to imagine?”
+From June 2 through August 1, 2022, the U.S. Institute of Peace together with The VII Foundation presented “Imagine: Reflections on Peace,” a multimedia exhibit exploring the themes and challenges of peacebuilding through an immersive look at societies that suffered — and survived — violent conflict.
+Using historical photos, texts, video profiles and interactive opportunities, the Imagine exhibit brought visitors face-to-face with the realities of violent conflict and asks the question: “Why is it so difficult to make a good peace when it is so easy to imagine?”

-Conceived and designed by the VII Foundation, this in-person experience will be located at USIP’s Washington, D.C., headquarters.
-This exhibit also gives visitors a chance to engage with the Institute’s on-the-ground peacebuilding work — as well as learn about practical actions they themselves can take to make the world more peaceful.
+Conceived and designed by the VII Foundation, the in-person experience gave visitors a chance to engage with the Institute’s on-the-ground peacebuilding work — as well as learn about practical actions they themselves can take to make the world more peaceful.

 The hatred and barbarity that was to become normal during the years of this war began here: the banker fighting against the barber, the school teacher fighting against the grocery clerk.
 I was witnessing a complete breakdown of civil society.